sabigara/flask_restful_api/README.md

 ## What for

-This repo is a sample flask app that provides API to just create users.
+This repo is a sample flask app that provides API for just creating users.

-## Instration
+## Installation
 1. Clone the repository.
 ```bash
 git clone https://github.com/sabigara/flask_restful_api.git